Update

 If You Need to Re-add the Upstream Remote

-If for some reason the upstream remote is missing, you can add it:
+If for some reason the upstream remote is missing:

 # Check existing remotes